andrewf6765/OpSwat-Assign/README.md

 -This program requires the import of sys, requests, hashlib, json

 	-All except for requests are in base python
+	-As such the requests module must be downloaded
+		-pip install requests

 -At the top type your api key in the variable "api_key"